gOps132/Zyklon/notes/Thoughts.md

 There are a lot of problems with commit lately mostly because the commits are really vague, so drafted a simple solution.
 Every small change I make a small frequent commit, with the "fc" or the "frequent_commit" prefix.
 If it seems like a large commit, I prefix it with "LC" or "Large Commit".

+## 10/30/2020

+it's extremely hard to write efficient and well documented code.
+I'm trying to follow as much best practices as I can but I just don't have the time.
+I'll try to document the code later with doxygen, I know it's a bad idea, but it's my first real native application, come on.